Katy R. Barnhart, U.S. Geological Survey

-Velio Coviello is researcher at the Research Institute for Geo-Hydrological Protection (IRPI) of the Italian National Research Council (CNR).
+Velio was a researcher at the Research Institute for Geo-Hydrological Protection (IRPI) of the Italian National Research Council (CNR).
 He graduated in environmental engineering cum laude in 2009 and received a PhD from Polytechnic University of Turin in 2015 with a thesis entitled “Debris flow seismic monitoring and warning”.
 With the support of CNR IRPI, he analyzed debris-flows monitoring data collected in different sites in the Alps and developed detection algorithms for mass movements based on seismic data.
 During the PhD, he spent a period abroad at USGS Golden (CO, USA) funded by the CNR short mobility program.
 After the PhD, he moved to the UNAM Geoscience Center, Mexico, for a postdoc project devoted to the study of slope instability and volcanic flows on tropical volcanoes.
 From 2017 to 2020, he was researcher at the Free University of Bozen-Bolzano, Faculty of Science and Technology.
-His research focuses on the characterization of mass movements and sediment transport processes in Alpine and volcanic environment.
-In particular, he is interested in the seismic monitoring debris flows, lahars and other torrential processes for the development of early warning systems.
+His research focused on the characterization of mass movements and sediment transport processes in Alpine and volcanic environment.
+In particular, he was interested in the seismic monitoring debris flows, lahars and other torrential processes for the development of early warning systems.

 Sabatino Cuomo, University of Salerno

 Sabatino Cuomo is Professor of Geotechnical Engineering at the University of Salerno, Italy.
 He is Coordinator of LARAM School (International School on “LAndslide Risk Assessment and Mitigation) for PhD students, and Board Officer for the Italian Chapter of IGS (International Geosynthetics Society).